Email Analytics: What Your Email Reports Are Telling You

-Based on earnings per email, click through rates and shared emails, you can judge what kind of CTAs attracts the customers the most.
+Based on earnings per email, click through rates and shared emails, you can judge what kind of CTAs attract customers the most.
 Enhance the CTAs that work best for your customers.
 Generally, customers like CTAs that are short, clear and visually appealing.

 Send different offers using subject lines to customers and see how they respond to each of these emails.
-Their responses will indicate their interests based on which you can send relevant emails.
+Furthermore, their responses will indicate their interests based on which you can send relevant emails.

+In addition to the above metrics, you can learn and evaluate a lot from the email marketing analytics reports which you can use to create successful email strategies.
 The key to successful email marketing is focused and targeted campaigns that are built on consumer responses indicated by email metrics.
-Contact us to know more because, at Juvlon we simplify this process to optimize your email marketing efforts.
+Contact us to know more because at Juvlon we simplify this process to optimize your email marketing efforts.